unfoldingWord-dev/concourse-tasks/README.md

 In order to upgrade you must log into the server and update `docker-compose.yml` to use the desired version of concourse.
 You should also update the custom worker image `eugenmayer/concourse-worker-solid` to match the version of concourse installed.
 This custom image makes the workers a bit more stable.

+A list of concourse releases can be found at https://concourse-ci.org/download.html.

 ## Worker Maintenance

 Workers will stall periodically (hopefully this will be [fixed](https://github.com/concourse/concourse/issues/1457) soon).